mtytyx/Steam-Debloat/readme.md

 > [!IMPORTANT]
 > I will soon provide a list of games compatible with dec2022 and the latest
 >
-> If the game does not work for you, use `Uninstall.bat` to return to the latest version of Steam
+> If the game does not work for you, use `Reinstaller.bat` to return to the latest version of Steam
 >
 > You can't use 2 versions of Steam at the same time, can you?... coming soon